Blotter: Man jailed for sexual acts with 15-year-old girlfriend - Salisbury Post

 • Dollar General on Thursday reported a larceny resulting in a loss of $1,230 from the 100 block of South Enochville Avenue in Kannapolis.

 • James Lee Coble, 31, was charged Thursday with assault a government official.
-He’s accused of assaulting a law enforcement officer after being told to leave the magistrates office.
+He’s accused of assaulting a law enforcement officer after being told to leave the magistrate’s office.

 In Salisbury Police reports: